Getting Started with MaxTAF

 Description |

 This method is used to create a new run report.
-This should be done before any test methods are called.
-The report can be found after the test run in the run results under “Run Reports” |
+This should be done before any test methods are called |

 Example |